 Purpose of MRI Defecography

-Evaluates pelvic organ descent during straining or defecation.
+Evaluates pelvic organ descent during straining and evacuation

-Provides detailed preoperative mapping for pelvic floor reconstruction or repair.
+Provides detailed anatomical mapping before pelvic floor repair or reconstructive surgery

 Common Clinical Indications